Contents

 Also, there is a bulb mode and self timer with a 10-second delay.
 A cable release can be threaded into the shutter release button to control the bulb mode or to just trigger the shutter.

-With the shutter speed range topping out at 1/1000 of a second, you’re going to need to be careful when choosing film.
-You might run into problems shooting in direct sunlight with ISO 400 or faster film.
+With the fastest speed being 1/1000 of a second, care needs to be taken choosing a film.
+It will be difficult to shoot with a wide aperture in direct sunlight with ISO 400 or faster film.

-The Nikon FG shows the film frame through a small window located to the right of the shutter speed dial.
+The current film frame is shown through small window located to the right of the shutter speed dial.

 Aperture priority mode leaves you in control over the aperture.
 When the shutter button is pressed the camera will decide on a shutter speed that it calculates to be correct for the scene.